pospi/talk-solidity-blockchain-intro/solidity-notes.md

 :TODO:

 - find a well unit-tested storage framework (or make one)
-- ADTs for efficient storage
+- ADTs for efficient storage:
+    - Doubly linked list
 - ABI encoders & decoders

 <sub>*<em>Please note: you can grab all these by running `./get-example-libs.sh` after cloning this repository.</em></sub>